Andrecast/holbertonschool-low_level_programming/0x0F-function_pointers/README.md

 -   data

--   code
+x   code

 -   The first character of the name of the function

--   The first byte of code of the function
+x   The first byte of code of the function

 ## Tasks